 The conservation equation implies that $Q(M_{(d-1)})=Q(N_{(d-1)})$ whenever $M_{(d-1)}$ and $N_{(d-1)}$ can be continuously deformed into each other; it is in this sense that the charge $Q$ is conserved.

 If the symmetry at hand corresponds to a Lie group $G$, the current $j_\mu^{(1)}$ is in fact valued in the Lie algebra $\mathfrak{g}=\mathrm{Lie}(G)$ and there is one scalar conserved charge for each generator of $\mathfrak{g}$.
-By exponentiation one can construct \emph{topological operators} -- or \emph{defects} -- $\mathcal T_g(\mathcal M_{(d-1)})$ associated to the submanifold $M_{(d-1)}$ and any element $g\in G$.
-The charged operators for the symmetry $G$ are fields $\mathcal O^i(x)$ (which are \emph{local}, i.e. functions of spacetime points $x$) characterized by the representation $R$ of $G$ in which they sit.
-The symmetry in the quantum field theory translates into Ward-Takahashi identities between correlation functions:
+By exponentiation one can construct \emph{topological operators}, or \emph{defects} , $\mathcal T_g(\mathcal M_{(d-1)})$, associated to the submanifold $\mathcal M_{(d-1)}$ and any $g\in G$.
+The charged operators for the symmetry $G$ are fields $\mathcal O^i(x)$ (which are \emph{local}, i.e. functions on spacetime) characterized by a representation $R$ of $G$.
+The symmetry translates into \emph{Ward-Takahashi identities} between correlation functions:

 where $\mathrm{Mat}_R(g)$ is the image of $g$ in the representation $R$, and $S_{(d-1)}$ is a topological $(d-1)$-dimensional sphere enclosing the point $x$.
-Topological defects supported on homotopy-equivalent submanifolds can be fused correspondingly to the product in $G$.
-This leads to the following: \begin{definition} A \emph{symmetry} $G$ in a quantum field theory is the data of topological defects $\mathcal T_g(\mathcal M_{(d-1)})$, associated with elements $g\in G$ and homotopy classes of codimension-1 submanifolds $\mathcal M_{(d-1)}$. \end{definition}
+Topological defects supported on homotopy-equivalent submanifolds can be fused in a way which corresponds to the product in $G$.
+In fact, one can define ordinary symmetries as follows: \begin{definition}\labelx{Def:globalsymmetry} A \emph{symmetry} corresponding to a group $G$ in a quantum field theory is a set of topological defects $\mathcal T_g([\mathcal M_{(d-1)}])$ indexed by the elements $g$ of $G$, with $[\mathcal M_{(d-1)}]$ any homotopy class of codimension-1 submanifolds of spacetime. \end{definition}

-While the above construction relies on the presence of conserved currents, which exist only when $G$ is continuous, topological defects corresponding to global symmetries still exist even when $G$ is discrete.
-These defects implement elements of $G$ on codimension-1 homotopy classes in spacetime.
-The group structure of $G$ reflects in the fusion rules of these topological operators.
-The modern perspective on global symmetries, \Cref{Def:globalsymmetry}, was initiated in the pioneering work of Gaiotto, Kapustin, Seiberg, and Willett \cite{Gaiotto:2014kfa}.
+While the above construction relies on the presence of conserved currents which exist only when $G$ is continuous, topological defects corresponding to global symmetries exist even when $G$ is discrete, and implement elements of $G$ on homotopy classes of codimension-1 submanifolds of spacetime.
+The group law in $G$ reflects in the fusion rules of these topological operators.

-\paragraph{Generalized global symmetries}
+\subsubsection{Generalized global symmetries}

-Topological defects corresponding to usual global symmetries are supported on codimension-1 manifolds and act on local (point-like) objects: fields.
-We refer to this kind of symmetries as \emph{0-form symmetries} .
+Topological defects corresponding to usual global symmetries, to which we will refer as \emph{0-form symmetries} for the rest of this section, are supported on codimension-1 manifolds and act on local operators.
+One can relax the condition on the codimension of topological defects, allowing them to be supported of codimension $(p+1)$-manifolds, where $0\leq p\leq d-1$.
+This perspective, first advocated in \cite{Gaiotto:2014kfa}, has inspired fruitful generalizations of the standard notion of symmetry in QFT.
+We briefly review them here, referring the reader to e.g. \cite{Bhardwaj:2023kri,Shao:2023gho} and references therein for a more detailed account.